vinayms2017/JEEP/README.md

 ## Quick Example

 The image is a screen shot of a simple demonstration application created using Jeep that helps visualize hierarchies.
 It shows a Mermaid class.
 The code shows only one of the ways of creating and using classes; there are a few more.

+To see it in action, create an html file, install Jeep, copy-paste the code, save and run.

 ![](https://github.com/vinayms2017/JEEP/blob/master/mermaiddemo.jpg)